 University 101 (UNV 101) is a one-credit, pass/fall course that provides a comprehensive guide to university life.
 The course is taught by your CAP Academic Adviser with the assistance of a Peer Leader, an upper-level student who has successfully completed the CAP Program.
 All first-semester students take UNV 101.

 A Learning Community

 A Learning Community is actually two courses in one.
 Two professors from two different fields of study come together to teach a course, using each field’s methods and theories to shed light on the course’s theme.
-Because the Learning Community is such an essential part of your schedule, it is extremely important that you indicate your top five choices for CAP Learning Communities on the Course Selection Questionnaire (whether submitted by mail or online).
+Because the Learning Community is such an essential part of your schedule, it is extremely important that you indicate your top five choices for CAP Learning Communities on the Course Selection Questionnaire.

 - A Math class appropriate for your major and placement level.